Rajpratik71/Mininet-wiki/Mininet/VM-Setup-Notes.md

 Mininet VM Setup Notes
 =======================

 The Mininet VM is meant to speed up Mininet installation, plus make it easy to run on non-Linux platforms.
-The VM works on Windows, Mac, and Linux, through VMware, !VirtualBox, QEMU and KVM.
+The VM works on Windows, Mac, and Linux, through VMware, VirtualBox, QEMU and KVM.

 After downloading the VM, you'll run a few steps to customize it for your setup.
 This won't take long.